awsdocs/aws-xray-developer-guide/doc-source/xray-console-insights.md

 The overview page for an insight attempts to answer three key questions:
 + What is the underlying issue?
 + What is the root cause?
-+ What is the client impact?
++ What is the impact?

 The **Anomalous services** section shows a timeline for each service that illustrates the change in fault rates during the incident\.
 The timeline shows the number of traces with faults overlayed on a solid band that indicates the expected number of faults based on the amount of traffic recorded\.
 The duration of the insight is visualized by the *Incident window*\.
 The incident window begins when X\-Ray observes the metric becoming anomalous and persists while the insight is active\.